right_arrow_blueIntroducing User Segmentation — Deliver surveys and feedback forms with precise targeting using powerful User Segments. Learn more

 When you ask your customers this question, you are basically putting them in the role of your brand's stakeholders, enabling them to think from a business perspective.
 And this can uncover crucial information that you may have never given any thought to.

 For example, the customers in a restaurant may share that they would like to make reservations beforehand through a mobile application.
-Now, even though this feedback may not be very popular, it could certainly improve customer experience to a great extent.
+Such feedback can greatly improve customer experience.

 #9.
 What are the factors that usually influence your purchase?